by Surbhi Bhatia

 Networking on Social Media Helps People Grow Personally and Professionally

 Social media is another great refuge when people need help both personally and professionally.
 Whether it is community support groups for alcoholism, or fighting cancer, or battling depression, people are sharing personal information and experiences to help others in their journey while having an impact through similar stories which people may otherwise may have been deprived of in their close knit family and friends.
-Similarly, there are professional groups for seeking opportunities, networking with similar entrepreneurs or sharing interests such as travelling, hiking and diving.
+Similarly, there are professional groups for seeking opportunities, networking with similar entrepreneurs or sharing interests such as traveling, hiking and diving.
 Community groups on social media are thriving with information sharing and support for like minded individuals.
 Here too, personal data is being shared to help others in their respective journeys, while being fully aware of the details that the other person may have access to.

 Social Media uses Analytics to Target Relevant Campaigns for Products and Brands You are Otherwise Searching For